Hazel Virginia Hoyt

 Although the family home was in town, it was on a large lot with room for a barn with one cow and many chickens.
 Money was scarce so the Hoyt's grew their own vegetables and her mother made all of the family's clothes.

-During high school, Hazel taught herself to type, and her first job was a typing position with local attorneys Pat Nowell and Glenn Moran.
-In 1935, she went to work as assistant city clerk and auditor under C. A. Paulden.
+Hazel taught herself to type during high school, and her first job was a typing position with local attorneys Pat Nowell and Glenn Moran.
+In 1935, she went to work as an assistant city clerk and auditor under C. A. Paulden.

 Beula Oldham, a co-worker, recalls that she and Hazel worked countless hours figuring out the city bookkeeping system.
-In the early years, when the city was small, there were no computers, calculators, or the high tech equipment we enjoy today.
-Everything was written long hand, a very tedious labor of love.
+When the city was small in the early years, there were no computers, calculators, or the high tech equipment we enjoy today.
+We wrote everything longhand, tedious labor of love.

-Beula says, “Hazel and I were very close friends.
-I have many fond memories of our time working together.”
-Hazel liked animals as a child, especially horses, and one of the joys of her adult life was owning and riding her own horse, which she kept at George Bell’s Stable on the corner of Cherry Avenue and Cross Streets, now the location of the Tulare First Baptist Church.
+Beula says, "Hazel and I were very close friends.
+I have many fond memories of our time working together."
+Hazel liked animals as a child, especially horses.
+One of the joys of her adult life was owning and riding her horse, which she kept at George Bell's Stable on the corner of Cherry Avenue and Cross Streets, now the location of the Tulare First Baptist Church.

-After the death of Hazel’s father in 1933, Hazel’s mother, offered newly widowed George Bell a place to stay and he became a mainstay in the Hoyt family.
-Hoyt spent her teen years and adult life on North L Street, in her family’s two-story house.
-After her parents’ death, she continued to live in the family home until 1989.
+After Hazel's father died in 1933, Hazel's mother offered newly widowed George Bell a place to stay and became a mainstay in the Hoyt family.
+Hoyt spent her teen years and adult life on North L Street, in her family's two-story house.
+After her parents' death, she continued to live in the family home until 1989.
 Hoyt never married.

 The home was purchased by Don LeBaron in 1995 and named Hoyt House.
-He and Gloria McCaslin opened a restaurant there, which they named “Hazel’s Kitchen” in her honor.
-Hazel was 95 at the time and was brought to the restaurant’s opening.
+He and Gloria McCaslin opened a restaurant there called "Hazel's Kitchen" in her honor.
+Hazel was 95 at the time of the restaurant's opening.